R300-AI/ITRI-AI-Hub/docs/genio-evk/step2.md

 ## Flashing Pre-built Image to Board

 ### Step 1: Download Compatible Pre-built Image
 Choose one of the following options.
 The Board Support Packages (BSPs) are already included in `Yocto`.
-For `Ubuntu`, you need to install the Board Support Packages (BSPs) manually.
+For `Ubuntu`, you need to install the BSPs manually.

 | OS\ Device    | Genio510  | Genio700 | Genio1200 |